 Let’s be honest.
 Tulum has been so hyped up in recent years, with barefoot luxe hotels dominating the beachfront, a progression from the hippy hangouts and camping under the stars vibe that dominated in times past.

-Before I visited, it wasn’t clear whether Tulum still retained a kernel of what originally attracted people in the first place – an alternative to the built up environs of nearby Playa del Carmen and Cancun – or whether had evolved into a Disney-like parody of its former self.
+You might be worried whether Tulum still retained a kernel of what originally attracted people in the first place – an alternative to the built-up environs of nearby Playa del Carmen and Cancun – or whether it has evolved into a Disney-like parody of its former self.

 Well, by all accounts, it has changed.
 Have no fear.
 Tulum still has that elusive magic that draws people again and again: a heady combination of sun-drenched days, barefoot chic and gorgeous attractions, natural and man-made in Tulum and its surrounds.

-In short – I loved it and I’m pretty sure you will too.
+In short – we love it and we’re pretty sure you will too.

 Planning a visit to Tulum and wondering what to do while you’re there?
-I’ve picked ten of my favourite things to do in Tulum to help you plan your trip.
+We’ve picked ten of our favourite things to do in Tulum to help you plan your trip.
 From well-known spots to Tulum’s hidden gems, these are the places you shouldn’t miss.